Shruti-Narang/Data-Bot/README.md

-# Data-Bot
+# Parse-Forge
- DataBot is an AI-powered web scraping platform that transforms any webpage into a clean, ready-to-use API without the need for browsers, manual coding, or maintenance headaches.
+ ParseForge is an AI-powered web scraping platform that transforms any webpage into a clean, ready-to-use API without the need for browsers, manual coding, or maintenance headaches.
 Simply provide a URL and tell the AI, in plain English, exactly what data you want (e.g., “Extract all the book titles, authors, and author biographies”).